gvwilson/thirdbit/src/fiction/santas/index.md

 "All clear out here,"
 Santa Greenwood called from the corridor.

-Santa Hood stepped back and wiped her face with her sleeve.
+Santa Hood unhugged him and stepped back.
 "Come on.
 Let's get you home."